-You have 60 days to lodge the secondary review.
+You have 60 days to lodge an application with the Merit Protection Commissioner (Regulation 5.23).

-It is important to submit your review application within the time limits (Regulation 5.23).
+It is important to apply for review within the time limits (Regulation 5.23).

-Applications may be accepted outside of these time limits if there are exceptional circumstances to explain the delay in lodgement.
+Applications received outside the 60 days will only be reviewed if the decision maker considers there are exceptional circumstances to explain the delay in applying for review.

 Exceptional circumstances may include: